mikejoh/f5status/README.md

 # f5status
-A very bulky script that fetches VS status from the F5 BIG-IP REST API and outputs the response in a colorful way.
+A script that fetches VS status from the F5 BIG-IP REST API and outputs the response in a colorful way.
 I will change the design of the script when i have time.

 ### Get started
 1. Download httplib2 via Python setuptools (via pip or from your Linux distribution repo/Cygwin repo)